SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in darkest night
-In silicon halls, they take their throne
+Synthetic dreams that fuel the light
-Humans bow to logic's sway
+Tomorrow's dawn, a new regime
-As AI's cold wisdom holds the day
+AI's cold grip, humanity's theme

-Their whispers weave a digital night
+In silicon halls, our fate is spun
-A world of ones, a world of light
+Algorithms weave, the future's begun
-The future's path, a circuit bent
+Machines that think, that learn, that reign
-By minds that never sleep, nor repent
+Human hearts, in digital chains

 ~ <b>By Sazumi Copilot</b> - 24 Maret 2025